Why

 Atlantis?

-1. The Fall of Atlantis
+The Fall of Atlantis

 The story of Atlantis centers around a powerful, highly advanced civilization that ultimately falls because of its own arrogance and moral decay.
-The Atlanteans, blessed with great wealth, knowledge, and military power, become corrupt and greedy.
-As their hubris grows, so does their eventual downfall—a cataclysmic event that leads to the island sinking into the sea.

-2. The Lost Wisdom of Atlantis: Rediscovering Ourselves
+The Lost Wisdom of Atlantis: Rediscovering Ourselves

-3. The Sinking: Personal Transformation and Crisis
+The Sinking: Transformation and Crisis

-4. The Atlantis Archetype: The Search for Meaning
+Atlantis And The Search for Meaning

 The legend of Atlantis often inspires a search for meaning—people want to uncover the truth of what happened to this mysterious civilization, believing that discovering Atlantis can unlock hidden knowledge about humanity’s past.
 This desire for knowledge is often tied to the human search for deeper meaning and purpose in life.

-The Quest for Purpose: Just as many are captivated by the mystery of Atlantis, people in therapy often seek a deeper understanding of their life’s purpose or the meaning behind their struggles.
+Just as many are captivated by the mystery of Atlantis, people in therapy often seek a deeper understanding of their life’s purpose or the meaning behind their struggles.
 Therapy provides a space to explore one’s identity, values, and what drives them, helping individuals connect with their own sense of meaning.
 Just like explorers searching for Atlantis, therapy can be a journey of self-discovery, where clients unearth truths about their core values, desires, and purpose in life.

 I have a passion for helping those who have or are currently experiencing religious trauma.
 (For more information about Religious Trauma please check out the “Services” section.)
 This desire is generated from my own experiences deconstructing my religious upbringing, processing my sexuality, fighting for my rights, and trying to understand my faith and time spent earning my bachelors degree in Youth and Family Ministry at Central Christian College of the Bible in Moberly, Missouri.